serokell/tezos-packaging/.github/CONTRIBUTING.md

 If you would like to contribute code to fix a bug, add a new feature, or otherwise improve our project, pull requests are most welcome.

+## Quick maintenance guide:

+- To update Tezos's revision to latest, `niv update tezos`
+- To update to some commit, `niv update tezos -a rev=...`
+- To add a new protocol after updating, `./proto activate ...`
+- To stop building protocol-specific binaries for a protocol, but keep supporting it in multi-protocol binaries, `./proto allow ...`
+- To deprecate a protocol, `./proto ignore ...`
+- If the build breaks because of a dependency issue, `nix repl pkgs.nix` can be very useful to investigate it

 ## Legal

 We want to make sure that our projects come with correct licensing information